 In this mission, migration practitioners and their work were identified as critical to enhance a multi-faith infrastructure, defend human dignity and build the future of a cohesive Europe.

-The program then hosted five working groups work on receiving communities, immigration policy, narrative and media, social cohesion and the work of practitioners, to explore critical aspects that had emerged from this listening and learning exercise.
+The programme then hosted five working groups work on receiving communities, immigration policy, narrative and media, social cohesion and the work of practitioners, to explore critical aspects that had emerged from this listening and learning exercise.

 These initial explorations led to a summit in Malmö, Sweden, in January 2020.
 Utilising the Future Search Method.
 72 individuals from 15 countries were purposefully selected and invited to represent the varied stakeholders involved in Europe’s migration context.
 This diverse group encapsulated seven critical categories: refugees and migrants, grassroots practitioners, civil society advocates, researchers, institutional leaders and faith leaders, and youth.
 Together, they offered a comprehensive view of the ‘ecology’ of migration in Europe.
 It was a first attempt at getting a big picture view of the grassroots movement working on behalf of people on the move.